 |Expected yield||10 gm|

 The yield of Potassium ferric oxalate is _______gm.

-- Do not disturb the solution during crystallization inorder to get big crystals.
+- Do not disturb the solution during crystallisation in order to get big crystals.

-- While washing the crystals wash it with hot water in order to dissolve unwanted salt.
+- While washing the crystals, wash them with hot water in order to dissolve unwanted salt.

-Crystallization is the process through which a solid form is formed, where the atoms or molecules are highly organized into a structure called a crystal.
+Crystallisation is the process through which a solid form is formed, where the atoms or molecules are highly organised into a structure called a crystal.

-In some cases crystallization does not occur, if crystal of same substance is added to the saturated solution induce crystallization.
+In some cases, crystallisation does not occur, if the crystal of the same substance is added to the saturated solution then it induces crystallisation.
 This is called seeding.